-UPDATE: On December 2, 2020, the U.S. Department of Transportation announced new rules that will give airlines the option to no longer recognize emotional support animals.
-These rules may take effect in January 2021 though we are uncertain at this time.
+On December 2, 2020, the U.S. Department of Transportation announced new rules that gave airlines the option to no longer recognize emotional support animals.
+As a result, U.S. airlines have stopped accepting emotional support animals on flights as of March 2021.

 Summary of Airline ESA Guidance

 1. 48 Hour Advance Notice